Becoming a Franchisee

 How big are the stores?

-The optimum floor space is around 250 m2, although some buildings are as small as 150 m2 and some larger.
+The optimum floor space is around 250m2.
 This all depends on location and availability of quality sites at a reasonable rent.
 The layout and design of each store is individually planned to maximise selling space, to ensure efficiency in the bakery and selling areas, and to allow sufficient seating space within the café.

 Are all stores unique?

 Yes.
 Banjo’s create and maintain consistent themes, but do not have identical stores.
-Because of site location the store layout must fit in with its environment and consumer demographic.
-Banjo’s’ Marketing team determine what type of Banjo’s store to create.
+Because of site location, the store layout must fit in with its environment and consumer demographic.
+Banjo’s Marketing & Store Development teams determine what type of Banjo’s store to create.

 Do I get to choose my own site location?